 It sounds expensive.
 How much is it?

-It costs £50 for a complete year’s membership, which also allows you to participate in CUCrC dinghy sailing and team racing.
+It costs £50 for a complete year’s membership, which also allows you to participate in CUCrC kitesurfing, dinghy sailing, and team racing.
 This may sound expensive, but when you think it includes membership of Grafham Water SC, complete use of the Club’s kit (which can cater for almost every need), and use of the warm Club wetsuits.
 You will never again windsurf as cheaply.

 You also get us organising and driving you to great windsurfing locations.
 As already mentioned, we run Taster Sessions for £15 on the first Saturday and Sunday of the Michaelmas Term and £10 is knocked off your membership fee if you join the Club before the end of October.
-If you want to join the Club or book a Taster Session, just sign up on our Join The Club or Book A Trip pages.
+If you want to join the Club or book a Taster Session, just sign up on our Join The Club or Book A Taster pages.

 Beyond the membership fees, the only essential costs are for food, drink, travel and event entry fees.
 All the events are very cheap, and are a great chance to escape from Cambridge.
 If you get keen, you may want to purchase some wetsuit boots or a wetsuit.
 This is still not too expensive, and the Club sometimes arranges some bulk buy deals for all you lucky people.